Poker

 Now that we know the process of a poker round, it’s crucial to know your different poker hands.
 This list below showcases the hands from best to worst:

-• Straight Flush: Five consecutive cards of the same suit; for example, 4, 5, 6, 7 and 8, all of clubs.
+• Straight flush: Five consecutive cards of the same suit, for example, 8-7-6-5-4of clubs.

-• Full House: Three cards of one number and two cards of another number; for example, 10 of spades, 10 of diamonds and 10 of hearts with 8 of clubs and 8 of hearts.
+• Full house: Three cards of one value and two cards of another for example, 10-10-10-8-8-.

-• Flush: Five cards of the same suit; for example, jack, 5, 9, 4 and king, all of hearts.
+• Flush: Five cards of the same suit, for example, K-J-9-5-4 of hearts.

 Six poker tips to avoid tilt in poker